-Princeton’s endowment is the fourth largest in the country, with a value of $16.8 billion as of March 31, 2012.
-(Harvard University, Yale University and the University of Texas System had larger endowments as of June 30, 2011.)
-The endowment is invested mostly through funds managed externally in a diversified group of assets, including domestic and international stocks and bonds, independent return, private equity, venture capital, real estate, and other assets not traded on organized trading markets.
+Princeton’s endowment is the fourth-largest in the country, with a value of $21.3 billion as of March 31, 2016.
+(Harvard University, Yale University, and the University of Texas System had larger endowments as of June 30, 2015.)
+The endowment is invested mostly through funds managed externally in a diversified group of assets, including domestic and international stocks and bonds, independent return funds, private equity, venture capital, real estate, and other assets not traded on organized trading markets.

 Princeton’s portfolio has historically experienced solid returns.
-The total return on Princeton’s endowment — defined as “dividends and interest on portfolio holdings, plus or minus capital appreciation or depreciation” — is estimated to be 12 percent per year over the 25-year period ending June 30, 2012.
+The total return on Princeton’s endowment — defined as “dividends and interest on portfolio holdings, plus or minus capital appreciation or depreciation” — is estimated to be over 12 percent per year over the 25-year period ending June 30, 2016.

 Giving to Princeton

 Annual Giving.
-Critically important to Princeton’s continuing vitality, Annual Giving is at the core of the University’s efforts to seize extraordinary opportunities for learning and discovery, to support the comprehensive financial aid program, to provide funds for new initiatives, and to help meet emerging needs and challenges.
-Flexible and immediately available, the unrestricted funds raised through Annual Giving provide nearly 10 percent of the overall budget for educational expenses, supporting the University’s core mission.
+Critically important to Princeton’s continuing vitality, Annual Giving is at the core of the University’s efforts to seize opportunities for learning and discovery, support the comprehensive financial aid program, fund new initiatives, and help meet emerging needs and challenges.
+Flexible and immediately available, the unrestricted funds raised through Annual Giving provide nearly 10 percent of the University’s overall budget for educational expenses.

-Since 1940, Annual Giving has raised more than $1 billion for Princeton, and 90.6 percent of all alumni have participated in Annual Giving at some time.
-The 2011-12 Annual Giving campaign raised $57.2 million in unrestricted funds, with 60.8 percent of all undergraduate alumni participating.
-Annual Giving owes its success to an exceptional volunteer effort that reaches out to Princetonians and friends from all over the world through personal meetings, class events, phone calls, mail and email.
+Since 1940, Annual Giving has raised more than $1.24 billion for Princeton, and 90.4 percent of alumni have participated at some time.
+The 2015-16 Annual Giving campaign raised $59.3 million — the second highest total in Annual Giving history, with 58.4 percent of undergraduate alumni participating.
+Annual Giving owes its success to an exceptional volunteer effort that galvanizes Princetonians from around the world.